 The display of the I/O error means that the external hard drive can lose all of the data that is present on it.
-If you have important files stored on your external hard drive then you need to recover data from external hard drive before the data loss becomes permanent.
-While the above-mentioned methods can fix external hard drive I/O error but they can’t retrieve the data from it.
+If you have important files stored on your external hard drive, you need to recover data from the external hard drive before the data loss becomes permanent.
+The above-mentioned methods can fix external hard drive I/O device error, but they can’t retrieve the data from it.

-If you want to perform recovery of data from external hard drive then you will have to use a hard drive data recovery tool.
-The internet is fraught with various such tools that give you the opportunity to fix external hard drive I/O error and can retrieve data from external hard drives too.
-However, the only trustworthy software available out there for data recovery is Recoverit Data Recovery software.
+If you want to perform data recovery from an external hard drive, you have to use an external hard drive data recovery tool.
+The internet is fraught with various such tools that allow you to fix external hard drive I/O error and can retrieve data from external hard drives too.
+However, the only trustworthy software available out there for data recovery is Wondershare Recoverit data recovery software.

-Step 2 Make sure your external device has connected to the computer.
-Select it and click "Start" to next.
+Make sure your external device with I/0 device error has connected to the computer.
+Select it and click "Start" to go on.

 I/O external hard drive errors can prove to be catastrophic if they are not dealt with quickly.
-You can use a number of methods to fix external hard drive I/O error.
-In order to recover data from an external hard drive, you will have to utilize a third-party tool like Recoverit data recovery software.
+You can use several methods to fix external hard drive I/O error.
+To recover data from an external hard drive, you will have to utilize a third-party tool like Recoverit data recovery software.